-Emergency Dentistry Vaughan
+Emergency Dentistry in Woodbridge, Vaughan

 Dr. Lloyd Pedvis is available throughout the week, and regularly with later hours.